7 Small Tweaks That Made My Everyday Makeup Look 10x Better

 Not using primer

 I previously considered primer the glue that would hold my makeup onto my skin and prevent the aforementioned creasing.
-But Kodra explains that with the lightweight layers of skincare, you can skip the primer altogether.
-“These skincare steps might feel super light, like water on the skin, but they will help your makeup stick,” Kodra explains.
+But Kodra says that with the lightweight layers of skincare, you can skip the primer altogether.
+“These skincare steps might feel super light, like water on the skin, but they will help your makeup stick,” Kodra says.
 “They will act as the priming step.”

 Getting a barrier repair stick